-In this paper, we propose a novel demographic channel that can explain the long decline in interest rates.
-We introduce a model of endogenous fertility, in the spirit of Barro and Becker (1988), where patience levels are heterogenous across agents and calibrated to experimental micro-level evidence on the modern variation in levels of patience.4 Since children are a form of saving in this model, and since patient agents tend to save more than impatient agents, the model implies that patient agents will have more children.
-If those children in turn inherit part of their parent's higher patience levels, then societal patience will increase over time as a result of evolutionary pressures that naturally select the most patient agents.
-We find that the contribution of selection - the difference between the implications of our heterogeneous-agent model and a model of one dynasty - can explain much of the fall in the interest rate.
-This conclusion is robust to a number of extensions to the baseline set-up, including calibration to the historical path of population, incomes and life expectancy, and to incorporating a Blanchard (1985)-type mechanism.
-Without a fully-specified and calibrated model, we would be unable to assess the quantitative importance of each of the channels.
+We propose a novel demographic channel that can explain the long decline in interest rates.
+We introduce a model of endogenous fertility, in the spirit of Becker and Barro (1988), where patience levels can be heterogenous across agents.
+Since children are a form of saving, and since patient agents tend to save more than impatient agents, the model implies that patient agents will have more children.
+If those children in turn inherit part of their parent's higher patience levels, then the average level of patience in society will increase over time as a result of evolutionary pressures that naturally select the most patient agents.
+While this mechanism is theoretically plausible, its relevance in practice is a quantitative question.
+We use the structure of our model to calibrate the distribution of patience across individuals to experimental micro-level evidence.5 We find that the contribution of selection - the difference between the implications of our heterogeneous-agent model and a model of one dynasty - can explain much of the fall in the global interest rate.
+This conclusion is robust to a number of extensions to the baseline set-up, including calibration to the historical path of income and population as well as to accounting for the demographic transition via changing fertility and life expectancy.
+The role of selection is also robust to incorporating a Blanchard (1985)-type mechanism where imperfect altruism means that growing life expectancy can depress interest rates.
+Without a fully-specified and calibrated model, we would be unable to assess the quantitative importance of each of these channels.

 Understanding the factors driving the real rate of interest over time is crucial for long-term inter-temporal decisions that are associated with savings and investment choices or future paths of innovation, as well as for the long-run sustainability of public debt.
-Optimal policies to address very long-term, inter-generational optimization problems, such as those associated with irreversible planetary climate change or social-security funding, often hinge almost entirely on the rate at which the future is discounted (see Weitzman, 2001; Arrow et al., 2013; and, Millner, 2019).
+For example, optimal policies to address very long-term, inter-generational optimization problems, such as those associated with irreversible planetary climate change or social-security funding, often hinge almost entirely on the rate at which the future is discounted (see Weitzman, 2001; Arrow et al., 2013; and, Millner, 2019).